 The long road to becoming a qualified Winter Mountain Leader.

 I passed my Summer Mountain Leader assessment in 2018.
 At the end of the week, lots of people were leaving in a hurry and I ended up taking home a fair bit of our group’s lost property left at the hostel.
 After posting most of it back to people there was one pair of winter gloves left.
 No one claimed them, so I kept them.
 (Yes, it bothers me too that I might have accidentally nicked them, but they were in the same pile as things that were claimed.)
-I hadn’t even thought about starting on Winter Mountain Leader, but those gloves felt like someone almost literally throwing down the gauntlet.
+I hadn’t even thought about starting on Winter Mountain Leader, but those gloves felt like someone had almost literally thrown down the gauntlet.

 The more I did in winter with friends, the more I found myself being at the more experienced end of the group.
 And that can be pretty alarming when you realise you’ve just picked things up from the people around you.
 Maybe that’s just how we learn anything outdoors, but it felt odd to have got so far without even one person who actually officially knew what they were doing giving a thumbs up.
 So I decided it was time to get back on the Mountain Training ladder.